Elizabeth Warren demands Trump's consumer watchdog nominee explain her involvement in child separation

 Seth Grossman, who served as a deputy general counsel at DHS during the Obama Administration, agrees that Kraninger would have helped craft the administration’s actions.
 “For a policy of this consequence, and also involving two departments—both DHS and Justice—it would be very, very likely that this person would be very involved.
 Not just informed, but involved, both on appropriations and on the policy implementation,” says Grossman.

 Last month, Sens.
-Elizabeth Warren (D-Mass.) and Sherrod Brown (D-Ohio) sent a letter to Kraninger demanding she provide documentation and explain any part she played in the administration’s “cruel” policy of taking children away from their parents following arrival at the border.
+Elizabeth Warren (D-Mass.) and Sherrod Brown (D-Ohio)—the committee’s ranking Democrat—sent a letter to Kraninger demanding she provide documentation and explain any part she played in the administration’s “cruel” policy of taking children away from their parents following arrival at the border.
 “The American people deserve to know what role you have played in developing and implementing this appalling process,” the senators wrote.
 Sen. Warren vowed to hold up Kraninger’s nomination if they didn’t get answers.

 Late on Tuesday night, all twelve Democratic members of the Senate Banking Committee sent a letter to chairman Mike Crapo (R-Id.) asking him to push the Trump administration to respond to their outstanding record requests before Thursday’s hearing—and if it doesn’t, to postpone the meeting until the information is provided.
 Without the documents, the senators wrote, “we will not be able to conduct the kind of oversight and questioning that allows the Senate to perform its constitutional role of providing advice and consent.”